A Book on Ethics and the Philosophy of Values

 2/ Review of Extreme Axiological Positions

-If it is true that rejecting certain axiological positions is no longer possible due to the lack of foundation for values, then the most constructive course of action may be to listen to these positions; indeed, this appears to be our only option for the time being.
-This approach involves listening attentively and becoming conscious of the activity within the axiological field—examining the value judgements that people express daily.
+If it is true that rejecting certain axiological positions is no longer possible owing to the absence of any foundation for values, then the most constructive course may be to listen to these positions; indeed, this appears to be our only option for the time being.
+This means listening attentively and becoming aware of the activity taking place within the axiological field—attending to the value judgements that people express every day.

-The first observation is the intense activity within this field, with countless value judgements being made each day.
+The first thing to note is the sheer intensity of activity in this field, with countless value judgements being made each day.

-What stands out, then, is the remarkable variety of these judgements, particularly the fact that almost anything, including the most absurd or cruel ideas, has been attributed value by some.
-This realisation makes us aware that our own value judgements represent only a small fraction of all possible axiological stances, prompting us to explore these unexpected positions that might not have occurred to us otherwise.
+What stands out is the remarkable variety of these judgements—and in particular the fact that almost anything, including the most absurd or cruel ideas, has been ascribed value by someone.
+This realisation brings home to us that our own value judgements represent only a small fraction of all possible axiological stances, and prompts us to explore those unexpected positions that might not otherwise have occurred to us.

-I now propose to examine some of these axiological positions, focusing on the extreme positions, as it seems to me that extremes often offer the most insight when investigating a subject.
+I now propose to examine some of these axiological positions, with a focus on the extreme ones, since extremes often prove the most illuminating when investigating a subject.

 1) Nihilism